codebeltnet/dotnet-pack/README.md

   downloadBuildArtifactPattern: ''
   # The name of the NuGet package to upload.
 The name of the NuGet package to upload.
 Default, when left empty, is 'format('NuGet-{0}', inputs.configuration)'.
   uploadPackedArtifactName: ''
+  # Optional path to the project(s) file to build.
+Supports globbing.
+  projects: ''
 ```

 ### Outputs